Iowa Medicaid Long-Term Care Definition

 3) Regular Medicaid / Aged Blind and Disabled – An entitlement; if eligibility criteria is met, services can be received.
 Long-term care benefits, such as personal care assistance or adult day care, may be available.

-Iowa’s Medicaid program is state and federally funded and is administered by the state under federally set parameters.
+While Iowa’s Medicaid program is state and federally funded, it is administered by the state under federally set parameters.
 The Iowa Department of Health and Human Services (HHS) is the administering agency.
 IA Health Link is a Managed Care Program that serves the majority of Medicaid beneficiaries.

 Income & Asset Limits for Eligibility

 Each of the three Medicaid long-term care programs have varying financial and medical (functional) eligibility requirements.
-Financial requirements change annually, vary with marital status, and is further complicated by the fact that Iowa offers multiple pathways to eligibility.
+Further complicating financial eligibility is that the requirements change annually, vary with marital status, and Iowa offers multiple pathways to eligibility.

-IA seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Iowa Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid in Iowa.
 More.